 Manasseh Reigns in Judah

-33 Manasseh was twelve years old when he began to reign, and he reigned fifty-five years in Jerusalem.
-And he did what was evil in the sight of the LORD, according to the abominations of the nations whom the LORD drove out before the people of Israel.
-For he rebuilt the high places that his father Hezekiah had broken down, and he erected altars to the Baals, and made Asheroth, and worshiped all the host of heaven and served them.
-And he built altars in the house of the LORD, of which the LORD had said, “In Jerusalem shall my name be forever.”
+21 Manasseh was twelve years old when he began to reign, and he reigned fifty-five years in Jerusalem.
+His mother’s name was Hephzibah.
+And he did what was evil in the sight of the LORD, according to the despicable practices of the nations whom the LORD drove out before the people of Israel.
+For he rebuilt the high places that Hezekiah his father had destroyed, and he erected altars for Baal and made an Asherah, as Ahab king of Israel had done, and worshiped all the host of heaven and served them.
+And he built altars in the house of the LORD, of which the LORD had said, “In Jerusalem will I put my name.”
 And he built altars for all the host of heaven in the two courts of the house of the LORD.
-And he burned his sons as an offering in the Valley of the Son of Hinnom, and used fortune-telling and omens and sorcery, and dealt with mediums and with necromancers.
+And he burned his son as an offering and used fortune-telling and omens and dealt with mediums and with necromancers.
 He did much evil in the sight of the LORD, provoking him to anger.
-And the carved image of the idol that he had made he set in the house of God, of which God said to David and to Solomon his son, “In this house, and in Jerusalem, which I have chosen out of all the tribes of Israel, I will put my name forever, and I will no more remove the foot of Israel from the land that I appointed for your fathers, if only they will be careful to do all that I have commanded them, all the law, the statutes, and the rules given through Moses.”
-Manasseh led Judah and the inhabitants of Jerusalem astray, to do more evil than the nations whom the LORD destroyed before the people of Israel.
+And the carved image of Asherah that he had made he set in the house of which the LORD said to David and to Solomon his son, “In this house, and in Jerusalem, which I have chosen out of all the tribes of Israel, I will put my name forever.
+And I will not cause the feet of Israel to wander anymore out of the land that I gave to their fathers, if only they will be careful to do according to all that I have commanded them, and according to all the Law that my servant Moses commanded them.”
+But they did not listen, and Manasseh led them astray to do more evil than the nations had done whom the LORD destroyed before the people of Israel.

 by Hank Workman